pro258b/learn/README.md

 Critical & Not Urgent: Items 3, 4, 6
 Important & Not Urgent: Items 5, 7, 8, 10
 Remember: Perfect security with zero recoverability is worse than good security with robust recovery options.
 The goal is resilience, not just protection.

+Action PlanSecure Self-Custody Setup (Priority: Immediate)Upgrade Wallets: Replace outdated wallets (e.g., Sollet) with modern, open-source, non-custodial wallets supporting Bitcoin and non-EVM assets (e.g., Sparrow Wallet for Bitcoin, TON Space for TON).
+Verify compatibility with Taproot addresses for quantum resistance.
+Implement Multisig: Set up a 2-of-3 multisig wallet for Bitcoin holdings using multiple hardware wallets (e.g., Trezor, Ledger, Coldcard).
+Store each device in a separate, secure location.
+Validate Backups: Test seed phrase backups for all wallets at least quarterly.
+Use metal seed storage (e.g., Billfodl) to protect against physical damage like floods.
+Store backups in at least two geographically distinct locations (e.g., home safe and a bank safety deposit box).
+Schedule: Complete wallet upgrades and multisig setup within 1 month.
+Conduct first backup validation within 2 weeks.

+Mitigate Physical and Environmental Risks (Priority: High)Geographic Redundancy: Store one backup in a secure, flood-resistant location outside the primary residence (e.g., a trusted family member’s home in a different city or a bank vault).
+Ensure the location is accessible but secure.
+Disaster Recovery Plan: Create a written recovery plan detailing wallet access, seed phrase locations, and emergency contacts.
+Share encrypted instructions with a trusted lawyer or use a dead-man’s switch service (e.g., Safe Haven) to ensure access in case of a traffic incident or incapacitation.
+Schedule: Establish offsite backup and recovery plan within 2 months.

+Enhance Hardware Wallet Security (Priority: High)Multiple Devices: Purchase at least two additional hardware wallets from different manufacturers to reduce single-point-of-failure risks.
+Initialize and test them within 1 month.
+Secure Storage: Store hardware wallets in tamper-evident bags and use passphrases for an additional layer of security.
+Keep passphrases separate from seed phrases and memorize critical ones.
+Regular Audits: Check hardware wallets for signs of tampering every 6 months.
+Update firmware promptly to address vulnerabilities.
+Schedule: Acquire additional hardware wallets within 1 month; set up passphrases and audit schedule immediately.

+Portfolio Management (Priority: Medium)Bitcoin Core: Allocate at least 80% of the portfolio to Bitcoin, held in the multisig setup.
+Use Lightning Network wallets (e.g., Phoenix, Muun) for small, frequent transactions to leverage layer-2 efficiency.
+Non-EVM and Airdrop Positions: Limit speculative holdings (TON, UNI, Polymarket, etc.) to 10-15% of the portfolio.
+Store these in separate, secure wallets and review their performance quarterly.
+Exit any airdrop project showing no traction after 6 months.
+Cashu/Fedimint Exploration: Experiment with Cashu or Fedimint for private, community-based Bitcoin transactions.
+Join a trusted Fedimint federation or test Cashu for small-scale use within 3 months.
+Schedule: Review portfolio allocation monthly; set up Cashu/Fedimint test within 3 months.

+Address Quantum Risk (Priority: Medium)Adopt Taproot: Transition Bitcoin holdings to Taproot addresses (BIP-86) for improved privacy and potential quantum resistance.
+Use wallets like Sparrow or BlueWallet that support Taproot.
+Monitor Quantum Developments: Follow updates from Bitcoin Core developers and quantum computing research to stay informed about future risks.
+Reassess address formats annually.
+Schedule: Complete transition to Taproot addresses within 3 months; schedule annual quantum risk review.

+Engage Others Without Reliance (Priority: Low)Educational Resources: Share beginner-friendly resources (e.g., “The Bitcoin Standard” audiobook, short YouTube explainers) with teens and others to spark interest in Bitcoin.
+Avoid pushing self-custody until they show initiative.
+Incentives: Offer small Bitcoin rewards (e.g., 1,000 sats via Lightning) for completing educational tasks, but don’t rely on them as guardians.
+Alternative Guardians: Identify 1-2 trusted adults (e.g., in their 30s or 40s) with technical interest to act as emergency contacts for recovery plans, rather than teens.
+Share encrypted recovery instructions with them.
+Schedule: Distribute educational resources within 1 month; identify potential guardians within 2 months.

+Continuous Monitoring and Improvement (Priority: Ongoing)Security Updates: Subscribe to security alerts from wallet providers and Bitcoin news sources (e.g., Bitcoin Magazine, X posts from @Bitcoin
+).
+Check for updates monthly.
+Community Engagement: Join Bitcoin-focused communities on X or forums like BitcoinTalk to stay updated on best practices and emerging risks.
+Annual Review: Conduct a full review of wallets, backups, and portfolio allocation every 12 months to ensure alignment with goals and security standards.